mikegagnon/mentor-protege/doc/main.md

 ~one
 ## One new small business mentor-protégé program

+Most commenters supported having one new small business mentor-protégé program instead of four new mentor-protégé programs.

 This rule implements a mentor-protégé program similar to the 8(a) BD mentor-protégé program for all small business concerns.<sup>[1](##125-9)</sup>